AmariMay1213/Kudos-Board/README.md

 Jessica - If I had more time I would add a comment section to the modals so that users are able to react and communicate more inside of the boards and the cards they are making.

 We all also agreed that we would want to host this using Render because it would have been great practice and a learning opportunity.

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

 Our project demo went well.
 We were not finished when we demoed, but we gave a great presentation, described as staying north of neutral, to showcase what we had done and what we planned to fix.
 At the point of our presentation, we only had the create board modal, search bar (no functionality), categories such as all, recents, thank yous(no functionality), and some CSS for the modals and page.
-Despite this, we were able to share what we felt were the
+Despite this, we were able to share what we felt was our next steps.
+In the 4 hours after our presentation, we were able to get the images on cards working, search functionality, category functionality, the names on the card to display on the board, and the delete board button to work.
+We plan to finish the project, but we are not on track to do that on time.

 ### Open-source libraries used